angelozerr/tern.ace/README.md

 tern.ace
 ========

+This project was just a POC.
+Please use this tern ace project https://github.com/sevin7676/Ace.Tern

 [tern.js](https://github.com/marijnh/tern) is a stand-alone code-analysis engine for JavaScript written in Javascript.

 [Ace](https://github.com/ajaxorg/ace) is a standalone code editor written in JavaScript.